OpenSmartEnvironment/ose-example-rpi/README.md

 ## Usage

-To install the example application, do one of the following:
+To install the example application, do the following:

-    npm install ose-example-rpi

-or

     git clone https://github.com/OpenSmartEnvironment/ose-example-rpi
     cd ose-example-rpi
     npm install